 “They keep me active.
 They keep me silly.
 They keep me creative,” says Bari Shore of her two sons: Brandon, 4, and Dean, 2.
 For White + Warren’s Director of Product, being a working mom is all about balance—and while her boys also keep her busy, having fun is routine.
-During quarantine, the Shore family has been cooking their way through the alphabet with recipes inspired by the .
+During quarantine, the Shore family has been cooking their way through the alphabet with recipes inspired by the letter of the day.
 “We’ve had sliced apples, brownies, cake…,” Shore says, joking, “and unhealthier as the days go on!”

 At White + Warren, a big part of Shore’s role involves time-management and ensuring the production process runs according to schedule—something that also comes in handy as head of household during this all-too hectic moment in time.
 “I’ve had to do that for my life now,” she says.
 “If I don’t schedule it, it won’t get done.”
 To-do lists and color-coded calendars have been “helping to keep me sane,” she adds, down to penciling in morning jogs with her son, Brandon.
 “The run is probably about 10 blocks,” Shore says.
 “But we talk about running our sillies out, getting ready for the day and getting centered.”